Values: Your Secret Weapon to Finding Fulfilment.

 When we know our values we can proactively seek happiness, fulfilment, satisfaction, joy, passion – it’s not a search in the dark, it’s a proactive, targeted, conscious decision making process that brings the life we want.
 And it’s so simple, it’s almost criminal that so many people walk around not even knowing that they have values.

-My ability to think rationally or logically goes out of the window.
+The ability to think rationally or logically goes out of the window.

 Our most important, highest ranking values will be influencing our relationships and decisions every day.